anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The workload requests a set of resource capabilities needed by it, including its components, to run successfully.
-The GSMA document OPG.02 "Operator Platform Technical Requirements" :cite:p:`gsmaopg02` defines "Resource Flavour" as this set of
+The GSMA document OPG.02 "Operator Platform: Requirements and Architecture" :cite:p:`gsmaopg02` defines "Resource Flavour" as this set of
 capabilities.
 A Resource Flavour specifies the resource profile, any profile extensions, and the size of the resources
 needed (workload flavour), and extra specifications for workload placement; as defined in
 `Section 4.2 Profiles and Workload Flavours <#profiles-and-workload-flavours>`__ above.